23b00t/nvim-tablecalc/README.md

     - ~~avoid recursiv self calls~~
     - ~~Table creator~~
 - Robust error handling
+- Fix: Using empty fields in formulas: Can't evaluate + 3 + 3
 - refactor

 Today is Pungenday, the 26th day of The Aftermath in the YOLD 3190